-- Drafting and maintaining the RWMP through the design, planning and procurement phases of the project; - Appointing a RM to track and document the design process, inform the Design Team and prepare the RWMP. - Including details and estimated quantities of all projected waste streams with the support of environmental consultants/scientists.
-This will also include data on waste types (e.g. waste characterisation data, contaminated land assessments, site investigation information) and prevention mechanisms (such as by-products) to illustrate the positive circular economy principles applied by the Design Team; - Handing over of the RWMP to the selected Contractor upon commencement of construction of the development, in a similar fashion to how the safety file is handed over to the Contractor; - Working with the Contractor as required to meet the performance targets for the project.
+- ▶ Drafting and maintaining the RWMP through the design, planning and procurement phases of the project; - ▶ Appointing a RM to track and document the design process, inform the Design Team and prepare the RWMP. - ▶ Including details and estimated quantities of all projected waste streams with the support of environmental consultants/scientists.
+This will also include data on waste types (e.g. waste characterisation data, contaminated land assessments, site investigation information) and prevention mechanisms (such as by-products) to illustrate the positive circular economy principles applied by the Design Team; - Managing and valuing the demolition work with the support of quantity surveyors; - ► Handing over of the RWMP to the selected Contractor upon commencement of construction of the development, in a similar fashion to how the safety file is handed over to the Contractor; - ▶ Working with the Contractor as required to meet the performance targets for the project.